Pjiwm/ADS/README.md

-## Sandbox for the subject algorithm and data structures.
+## Sandbox for the subject algorithms and data structures.